 |Average age||28 years|

-Pre-MBA industry of Tuck School of Business incoming class 2018
+Pre-MBA industry of Tuck School of Business: Class of 2021 Enrollment

-Like a lot of business schools the pre-MBA industry of Tuck MBA class comes predominantly from consulting and financial services.
-However, what differentiates its 2018 class is the share of Government/Education/ Nonprofit industries which was 15%.
+Like a lot of business schools, the pre-MBA industry of Tuck MBA class comes predominantly from consulting and financial services.
+However, what differentiates its class is the share of Government/Education/ Nonprofit industries which is 13%.

-Pre-MBA Industry – Tuck MBA Incoming class of 2018
+Pre-MBA Industry – Tuck MBA class of 2021 Enrollment

 |Tuck MBA Application Round||Application Deadline||Applicant-Initiated Interview Deadline||Admissions Decision|

-30% of Tuck School of Business graduating class of 2018 found employment in Consulting followed by 24% in Technology and 20% in Financial services.
-Students employed in the Consulting industry fetched the highest median salary of $ 147,000.
+38% of Tuck School of Business graduating class of 2019 found employment in Consulting followed by 24% in Finance and 19% in Technology.
+Students employed in the Consulting industry fetched the highest median salary of $ 165,000.
 Take a look at detailed employment statics on employment by industry, job function, and location for more information.

 Private Equity, Venture Capital